Deprecating early methods in favor of the Conversations API

 Shared channels are only supported by migrating to the Conversations API.
 Channels that have had their permissions type changed between public and private may only be accessed with the Conversations API.
 One day, newly created private channels will only be accessible with the Conversations API.

-If your app doesn't use the Web API, or doesn't rely on the first letter of a channel ID to determine behavior, or if you simply don't use any of the deprecated methods — your app should continue functioning without modification.
+If your app doesn't use the Web API, or doesn't rely on the first letter of a channel ID to determine behavior, or if you don't use any of the deprecated methods — your app should continue functioning without modification.

 If you use these methods in the days and weeks leading up to February 24th, 2021, your app may continue functioning but won't work with certain kinds of channels like shared channels or channels that have converted their privacy status.